davkovacs/openmmexampleplugin/README.md

 5. Add the julia folder to the LD_LIBRARY_PATH: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/julia-1.7.1/lib/`

-6. Than clone this repo, and create a dictionary in which to build the plugin (inside this repo):
+6. Then clone this repo, and create a dictionary in which to build the plugin (inside this repo):

 ```
 mkdir build